 Provision for students with Additional Needs is a matter for the school as a whole.
-In addition to the Governing Body, the school's Head Teacher, Additional Needs Team and learning support team, all other members of staff have important roles.
+In addition to the Governing Body, the school's Headteacher, the Additional Needs Team and the Learning Support Team, all other members of staff have important roles.